 - Economic empowerment: we are prepared to provide help to local communities when they face particular needs, such as distribution of financial support or food supplies.
 We also promote opportunities for local people to launch and manage successful enterprises and support farming and ranching.
 It is important that wherever possible we employ local people at all levels of our operations.

-US$0.7 million invested in communities’ relations programmes in 2015.
+US$0.8 million invested in communities’ relations programmes in 2016.

-US$0.5 million invested in community developing projects at African mines in 2015
+US$0.7 million invested in community developing projects at African mines in 2016

-Ongoing resettlement of the Bouly project communities in Burkina Faso
+Successful resettlement of the new Bouly mine communities in Burkina Faso

 Three long-term partnership agreements were signed between Nordgold and local authorities of the Republic of Sakha (Yakutia) to address needs of indigenous people